isomerpages/isomerpages-mlaw-simc/_about-the-convention/4-logo.md

 #### **Introducing the Singapore Convention on Mediation Logo**
 <div class="image"><img src="/images/SCM-logo-peaceful.jpg" title="Logo" alt="Peaceful"></div>
-The Singapore Convention on Mediation (SCM) logo was designed to constitute speech bubbles that represent conversation and mediation, and are interlinked to reflect strength and enforceability as well as connectedness and cohesiveness.
+The Singapore Convention on Mediation (SCM) logo constitutes speech bubbles that represent conversation and mediation, and are interlinked to reflect strength and enforceability as well as connectedness and cohesiveness.

 <div class="image"><img src="/images/SCM-logo-primary-color.jpg" title="Logo" alt="Primary Colors"></div>
-The multi-coloured speech bubbles represent a myriad of global views and perspectives, and are conjoined together in the centre by the Little Red Dot, as Singapore is often fondly referred to.
+The multi-coloured speech bubbles represent a myriad of global views and perspectives, and are conjoined in the centre by the Little Red Dot, as Singapore is often referred to.

 These speech bubbles also resemble flower petals, and take the shape of the Vanda Miss Joaquim orchid - Singapore’s national flower - a symbol of diversity and resilience.